Cigar Lake is the world’s highest grade uranium mine, with grades that are 100 times the world average. We are a 50% owner and the mine operator.

 - starting the process again with the next cavity

-All of Cigar Lake’s ore slurry will be processed at the McClean Lake mill, operated by AREVA.
-The McClean Lake mill requires modification and expansion to process and package all of Cigar Lake’s current mineral reserves.
-The Cigar Lake joint venture has agreed to pay for the capital costs for such modification and expansion.
+All of Cigar Lake’s ore slurry is being processed at the McClean Lake mill, operated by AREVA.
+The McClean Lake mill is undergoing modifications and expansion in order to:

 During the year, we: